Newfoundland and Labrador Alliance

-The Newfoundland and Labrador Alliance (NL Alliance) is a political party in the Canadian province of Newfoundland and Labrador.
+The Newfoundland and Labrador Alliance (NL Alliance) was a political party in the Canadian province of Newfoundland and Labrador.
 The party was created by former PC Party president Graydon Pelley in November 2018, following a split over the direction of the party.
 It was registered with Elections Newfoundland and Labrador in April 2019.
 In the 2019 and 2021 provincial elections the party failed to win any seats in the legislature.
 Pelley resigned from the party in 2023.
+The party was de-registered on March 30, 2023.

 History and principles

 In November 2018, Graydon Pelley, then-president of the PC Party, resigned from the party, citing a lack of "real change that people want" among the new leadership.
 Pelley had run for the PCs in the Humber-Gros Morne district in the 2015 election, coming in a distant second to Premier Dwight Ball.

 Pelley stated the NL Alliance's principles were focused on fixing a "broken" political system, offering five points to fix what he sees as ills.
 They include: